DFKI/leechcrawler/README.md

 =====

 Crawling capabilities for Apache Tika.
 Crawl content out of e.g. file systems, http(s) sources (webcrawling) or imap(s) servers.
 Leech offers additional Tika parsers providing crawling capabilities.
-Leech is the successor of Aperture from the DFKI GmbH Knowledge Management group (RDF free).
+Leech is the RDF free successor of Aperture from the DFKI GmbH Knowledge Management group.

 The key intentions of Leech:
 * Ease of use - crawl a data source with a few lines of code.